BMFL OFFICIAL RULEBOOK 1.4

 Commits a penalty in his/her own end zone while in possession of the ball -- e.g., a player committing flag guarding or intentional grounding in their own end zone

-When a safety occurs, the defensive team receives two (2) points and takes possession of the ball via a punt from the opposing 10 yard line.
+When a safety occurs, the defensive team receives two (2) points and takes possession of the ball 5 steps from their own goal line.

 Section 8: First Downs